ChironSZTE/cave-of-chiron/_pages/topics/docker/volumes.md

 # Docker Volumes

 Volumes are used for persistent file storage.
-They allow you to store contents of directories outside of containers, and so independently of their state.
+They allow you to store contents of directories outside of containers, and in turn independently of their state.
 This means that when you delete and recreate them (e.g. because you have updated them), files stored in volumes are kept.

-Volumes may also be used for sharing files between multiple containers, but this setup needs to be supported by the software running in both of them, otherwise data corruption is expected to happen.
+Volumes may also be used for sharing files between multiple containers, but this setup needs to be supported by the software running in both of them, otherwise you should expect data corruption to happen.

-Based on the volume driver in use, the files may be stored at a network location, they may be encrypted, compressed, and other possibilities may becom available with them.
+Based on the volume driver in use, the files may be stored at a network location, they may be encrypted, compressed, and other possibilities may become available with them.

 The official documentation can be read [here](https://docs.docker.com/storage/volumes/).